MrFriendCS/MrFriendCS.github.io/H-CS-DDD.md

 It is possible to use the result from an aggregate function in a `WHERE` clause, but not directly.

+A `VIEW` stores the result of a `SELECT` statement.
+The view can then be queried like a table.

 ### Using a result in another query

-This will crate a temporary query (view) that will be deleted when the database is closed.
+This will create a temporary view that will be deleted when the database is closed.

 ``` sql
 CREATE TEMP VIEW Oldest (dob) AS